SeldonIO/seldonio.github.com/vm-aws.md

 For AWS users, we have created an all-in-one packaged Seldon as a private AMI.

 The Seldon AMI is a self-contained environment with the full Seldon platform pre-configured for you to test with your service data.
-It contains the same tools as [Seldon VM](vm.html), and a movie recommender demo that serves as an example to show you [how to load your data](data.html).
+It contains the same tools as [Seldon VM](vm.html), and a movie recommender demo that serves as an example to show you [how to load your data](data.html) for content recommendation.

 You should run the Seldon AMI on at least an m3.medium sized instance.